anywhichway/nano-memoize/README.md

 To clear the cache you can call `.clear()` on the function returned my `nanomemoize`.

 # Release History (reverse chronological order)

+2019-03-25 v1.1.1 Pushed incorrect version with v1.1.0.
+This corrects the version push.

+2019-03-25 v1.1.0 Added use of `WeakMap` for high-speed caching of single argument functions when passed objects.
+The `serializer` option no longer defaults to `(value) => JSON.stringify(value)` so if you want to treat objects that have the same string representation as the same, you will have to provide a `serializer`.

 2019-03-24 v1.0.8 Updated/corrected documentation.